-- Monitor local TV and radio stations for severe weather updates. - Be prepared to take shelter on the lowest level of your building or residential hall if a tornado warning is issued. - Do not pull the fire alarm to alert others of a tornado warning. - Stay away from windows and exterior doors. - Move to an interior hallway for shelter. - Wait for an all-clear notification prior to returning to your work area, classroom, or living - If out in the open: - Cars -do not wait out the storm in a car; cars are not safe intornadoes - Move away from the path of the tornado at a right-angle direction - Lie flat in the nearest depression, ditch, or ravine if there is no time to escape
+- Monitor local TV and radio stations for severe weather updates. - Be prepared to take shelter on the lowest level of your building or residential hall if a tornado warning is issued. - Do not pull the fire alarm to alert others of a tornado warning. - Stay away from windows and exterior doors. - Move to an interior hallway for shelter. - Monitor local tv/radio for an all-clear before returning to your work area, classroom, or living area. - If out in the open: - Do not wait out the storm in a car. - If it is far away, move in a perpendicular path away from the tornado. - Lie flat in the nearest depression, ditch, or ravine if there is no time to escape.